selectel/terraform-provider-selectel/website/docs/r/dbaas_postgresql_datastore_v1.html.markdown

 * `backup_retention_days` - (Optional) Number of days to retain backups.

-`logs` - (Optional) Name of an existing or a new log group in the [Logs](https://docs.selectel.ru/en/logs/about-logs/) service.
+* `logs` - (Optional) Name of an existing or a new log group in the [Logs](https://docs.selectel.ru/en/logs/about-logs/) service.
 The name must start with the prefix 's/dbaas/'.
 It can contain uppercase and lowercase letters, digits and symbols (underscore, hyphen, forward slash, period and hash).
 The name cannot exceed 512 symbols.
 For example, s/dbaas/My-first-group.
 Learn more  about logs for [PostgreSQL](https://docs.selectel.ru/en/managed-databases/postgresql/logs/), [PostgreSQL for 1C](https://docs.selectel.ru/en/managed-databases/postgresql-for-1c/logs/) and [PostgreSQL TimescaleDB](https://docs.selectel.ru/en/managed-databases/timescaledb/logs/).

+* `security_groups` - (Optional) List of security groups.
+If no security group UUIDs are specified when creating the datastore, a default security group will be created and its UUID will be assigned automatically.
+A datastore must have at least one security group.
+Learn more about security groups for [PostgreSQL](https://docs.selectel.ru/en/managed-databases/postgresql/network-access-control/#security-groups-in-managed-databases), [PostgreSQL for 1C](https://docs.selectel.ru/en/managed-databases/postgresql-for-1c/network-access-control-1c/#security-groups-in-managed-databases) and [PostgreSQL TimescaleDB](https://docs.selectel.ru/en/managed-databases/timescaledb/network-access-control/#security-groups-in-managed-databases).

 ## Attributes Reference